 The earpads cover both ears entirely, eliminating all noise in the background.
 For this reason, you can comfortably listen to your music anywhere!

 The battery life of the Technica M50x is an impressive 40 hours if subjected to continuous use.
 Charging time is relatively long, though, at 7 hours to go from zero to full charge.

 Lastly, the headphone design is foldable, allowing it to take up the least space and improve its portability.

 Note: Audio-Technica ATH-M50x also won our pick for the best closed-back headphones.

-This wicked bass is brought to you courtesy of twin bass drivers and additional 40mm sound drivers.
+The wicked bass is courtesy of twin bass drivers and additional 40mm sound drivers.

-Skullcandy is a Bluetooth enabled device that comes with a dedicated bass slider on one of the ear cups.
-This should tell you just how serious the folks over at Skullcandy are about their bass.
+Skullcandy is a Bluetooth-enabled device with a dedicated bass slider on one of the ear cups; this should tell you just how serious the folks over at Skullcandy are about their bass.